Sony has filed a countersuit against Red Digital for infringing seven patents with its One, Epic, and Scarlet professional video recording cameras.

 In mid-February 2013, Red Digital has filed a lawsuit against Sony.
 The former said that the latter is knowingly infringing its patents with the help of the F-series cameras.
 Red wants all Sony “F” professional camcorders destroyed and punitive damages to be granted by the judge.

 Patent infringement lawsuit filed by Sony against Red Digital

 However, Sony did not remain quiet in this matter.
-At the National Association of Broadcasters Show 2013, the Japan-based company has officially announced that a patent lawsuit has been filed against Red Digital at the US District Court in the Central District of California.
+At the National Association of Broadcasters Show 2013, the Japan-based company has officially announced

 The patent infringement lawsuit has been filed on April 5, 2013, with Sony claiming that Red is violating its licenses with the One, Epic, and Scarlet cameras.
 Additionally, the Japanese manufacturer is asserting that multiple motion camera accessories, such as the Redmote, are in clear violation of its patents.

 Sony ended its brief statement by demanding damages from Red and a permanent injunction against the sale of the aforementioned products.

 A spokesperson for Red Digital declined to comment, though the sole official reaction came from CEO Jim Jannard, who said that “someone is nervous” and that it is not him.

 The US District Court judge has yet to announce a trial date, in order to determine whether Red is infringing on Sony’s seven patents.
 It remains to be seen whether Red is violating Sony’s patents or vice-versa, but such lawsuits are lengthy so do not hold your breath over it.